amaster507/dgraph-docs-community/docs/intro.md

 proportionately?
 Dgraph solves all of the problems with scaling, and allows you to focus on your front-end development.

-## Is a Dgraph really any better than a RDBMS or other NoSQL?
+## Is a Dgraph really any better than an RDBMS or other NoSQL?

 Yes!
 We could dive down into technicalities, but we can discuss those later.
 What you need to know is that Dgraph delivers an API so you don’t have to worry